 XXXXXXX 1337 Hacker”

-Please forgive the english above, but it’s really what the “bad guy” wrote, and we wanted to paste as is to give you a sense of what this webmaster had to deal with and the harsh reality of what many of you are likely dealing with.
+Please forgive the english above, but it’s really what the “bad guy” wrote, and we wanted to paste as is to give you a sense of the harsh reality of what some webmasters are dealing with.
 The attacker was threatening a webmaster and trying to force them to add the attacker’s AdSense banners into the site.
 That would in turn transfer all revenue from the website to the attacker instead of allowing it to flow to the site owner.

 The benefit of this scheme is simple; economic return for the attacker.
 Imagine the attacker doing this to hundreds, if not thousands, of website owners like yourself, and this starts painting a very lucrative opportunity for hackers of all shades.